Mina329/bookly/README.md

 # bookly

-A practice application on flutter
+A practice application on flutter with bloc and MVVM